AnasGamal/AnasGamal/README.md

 Undergraduate researcher and full-stack developer passionate about algorithmic analysis, large language models, and building scalable applications.
 Currently pursuing Computer Science at Stetson University with a focus on AI/ML and software engineering.

-- 🔭 Researching algorithm optimization and LLM applications
+- 🔭 Researching algorithm optimization and efficient AI
-- 👯 Open to research collaborations in algorithm analysis and NLP
+- 👯 Open to research collaborations in algorithm analysis and efficient AI
-- 💬 Let's discuss: Algorithmic Complexity, LLMs, or Web Development
+- 💬 Let's discuss: Algorithms, AI, or Web Development

 ## Technical Expertise